GTI Short-term Scholarships

 Application documents

-If you would still have unanswered questions or in case of problems with filling out the application form or contacting a Belgian expert, you can email us using the same address above.
+If you would still have unanswered questions or in case of problems with filling out the online application form or contacting a Belgian expert, you can email us at cbd-gti@naturalsciences.be.

 Reporting

-Within one month after the end of the training, an internship report as well as an evaluation document must be completed by the grantee and sent to cbd-gti[at]naturalsciences.be.
+Within one month after the end of the training, an internship report as well as an evaluation document must be completed by the grantee.